-NHS dentists will provide you with any treatment that you need to keep your mouth, teeth and gums healthy and free of pain, this includes dentures, crowns and bridges.
-Dental implants and orthodontic treatment, such as braces, are available on the NHS, but only if there’s a medical need for the treatment.
+NHS dentists will provide you with any treatment that you need to keep your mouth, teeth and gums healthy and free of pain.
+This includes dentures, crowns and bridges.
+Dental implants and orthodontic treatment, such as braces, are also available on the NHS, but only if there’s a medical need for the treatment.

 If you’d like to know more about what to expect when you visit an NHS dentist click here.

 How often should you see an NHS dentist?

 Everyone should see an NHS dentist once every six months, or as often as otherwise advised by your dentist.